Severson-Group/AMDS/LowVoltageCard/docs/README.md

-# Analog Sensor Card
+# Low Voltage Card

-This document describes the design considerations and implementation details for the analog sensor card, which serves as a daughtercard for the SensorCard motherboard.
+This document describes the design considerations and implementation details for the low voltage card, which serves as a daughtercard for the SensorCard mainboard.

 ## Relevant Hardware Versions